rsonger/software-engineering-lab/_posts/2022-05-02-animations.md

 With vertex array objects, we can associate position and color data to GPU program variables.
 However, the structure of VAOs means that we cannot share the same data between vertices.
 Instead, we need to repeat data when we want different vertices to be the same color, for example.
 This is not ideal.
 Repeating data multiple times in our source code lowers the **maintainability** and **extensibility** of our software.
 To change the color of a solid-color hexagon, we would need to change the data for six different vertices.

 There must be an easier way!
-Actually, in this situation we can use global variables called *uniform variables* that store values in a way that makes them uniformly accessible.
+Actually, there is.
+In situations like this we can use global variables called *uniform variables* that store values in a way that makes them uniformly accessible.
 That means both shaders use them for every vertex in the array.

 # Working with Uniform Data